Sam Prekop

-Sam Prekop (born October 18, 1964) is an American musician in the band The Sea and Cake.
+Sam Prekop (born October 18, 1964) is an American musician in the band the Sea and Cake.
 He also has released five solo albums.

 Early life

 Prekop was born in London, but grew up in Chicago.
 He studied at the Kansas City Art Institute.

 Career

 Shrimp Boat

 Back in Chicago, Prekop formed the band Shrimp Boat, which was active from 1988 to 1993.

 The Sea and Cake

-After Shrimp Boat dissolved in 1993, Sam Prekop and Eric Claridge formed The Sea and Cake, and recruited Archer Prewitt and John McEntire.
+After Shrimp Boat dissolved in 1993, Sam Prekop and Eric Claridge formed the Sea and Cake, and recruited Archer Prewitt and John McEntire.

 Solo career

 Prekop enlisted the help of Jim O'Rourke (X-Factor) to produce his self-titled first solo album in 1999.
 Bassist Josh Abrams, drummer Chad Taylor, and guitarist Archer Prewitt also contributed their talents.
 The album was described as soft and breezy, with tinges of Brazilian pop.
-In April that year Prekop performed with Aerial M in Toronto.
+In April that year, Prekop performed with Aerial M in Toronto.

-In 2005, Who's Your New Professor featured drummer Chad Taylor and cornetist Rob Mazurek (both from the Chicago Underground Duo), bassist Josh Abrams (Sticks & Stones), and The Sea and Cake bandmates Archer Prewitt and John McEntire on guitar and drums, respectively.
+In 2005, Who's Your New Professor featured drummer Chad Taylor and cornetist Rob Mazurek (both from the Chicago Underground Duo), bassist Josh Abrams (Sticks & Stones), and the Sea and Cake bandmates Archer Prewitt and John McEntire on guitar and drums, respectively.

-Old Punch Card primarily featured modular synthesizer.
+Old Punch Card (2010) primarily featured modular synthesizer.

 Released in 2015, The Republic further explored the emotional possibilities of the modular synthesizer.
 The first nine tracks (all named "The Republic") were assembled as part of an art installation by the artist David Hartt also called The Republic.

+He then released Comma (2020).
+It was created by using modular synthesizer, drum machine, and additional synthesizer.

+In 2022, he released a collaborative album with John McEntire, titled Sons Of.

+Inspired by live performances with Laraaji, he created Open Close (2025).